-Be prepared to be spontaneous | Photofocus
+Be prepared to be spontaneous | Photofocus Photo Photofocus

-Are you ready to go at any moment?
+Are you prepared to head out with your camera at any moment?
 Whether it’s a photoshoot or an epic trip that somehow falls in your lap, can you honestly say you’d be able to just pick up and go?

 Being ready can mean many things.